Finding

 Our investment philosophy

-The investment philosophy employed by Asset Value Investors, the manager of AVI Global Trust, strives to identify durable businesses that are growing in value, trading at discounted valuations, with catalysts to unlock and grow value.
+The investment philosophy employed by Asset Value Investors (AVI), the manager of AVI Global Trust, strives to identify durable businesses that are growing in value, trading at discounted valuations, with catalysts to unlock and grow value.

 How we invest